More Slideshows from eMedicineHealth

 Common Food Allergy Symptoms

-Severe allergic reactions may result in a drop in blood pressure, loss of consciousness, or even death.
+In severe cases, the allergic reaction may result in a drop in blood pressure, loss of consciousness, or death.

 Foods That Cause Allergies

 The only way to prevent an allergic reaction to a food is to avoid that food.
 If you are allergic read labels carefully and when in restaurants ask about ingredients in the food you order.

 - Shellfish (mostly in adults)

 A milk allergy is different than lactose intolerance.
 When one is allergic to milk it's a reaction to milk proteins such as casein.
 Some people cannot drink cow's milk but might be able to drink goat's milk.
 Others cannot have any type of milk.
 Symptoms of milk allergy include stomach pain, diarrhea, hives, or difficulty breathing.
 With lactose intolerance, people cannot digest the sugar (lactase) in dairy.
 They may experience bloating or gas, but not allergic reaction symptoms.